About the team

 Faz Barber Architectural Designer Young People’s Forum Representative

-Pat Bartoli Head of City Centre Growth & Regeneration, Manchester City Council
+Pat Bartoli Director of City Centre Growth & Infrastructure, Manchester City Council

 Sir Howard Bernstein Former CEO, Manchester City Council 1998 – 2017